ergincagataycankaya/lidar_ab/README.md

 git clone https://github.com/yourusername/your-repo.git
 cd your-repo

 Open app.R in RStudio or your R environment.
+This file loads global.R, ui.R and server.R

 Install the required packages (if not already installed).